ThisIs-Developer/Llama-2-GGML-CSV-Chatbot/README.md

 ## 📌 Important Notes

-- While powerful, this chatbot isn't a substitute for professional medical advice.
+- While robust, this chatbot is not a substitute for professional advice.
+- Ensure the CSV file adheres to the expected format for optimal performance.

 ## 🤝 Contributing